martaGonz/Proof-of-Existence-Dapp/README.md

-# "Proof of Existence dApp"
+# "Proof of Existence DApp"

 <!--  -->